 The Razer DeathAdder V2 is a better mouse than the Logitech G403 Wireless Gaming Mouse if you're an FPS player.
 The Razer is noticeably lighter and has a lower click latency.
 However, if you prefer the freedom of a wireless mouse, then go for the G403.
 The software is also compatible with macOS, which Razer Synapse isn't.

 For FPS players, the Glorious Model D is a better mouse than the Logitech G403 Wireless Gaming Mouse.
 The Glorious is noticeably lighter, which allows for quicker movements, and it's also one of the most comfortable mice to use.
 It even has a very flexible and very lightweight cable.
 On the other hand, the Logitech software is compatible with macOS, and you can be a lot more precise with your CPI adjustments than the Glorious' software.
 The G403 also feels a bit better-built than the Model D.

 The Logitech G903 LIGHTSPEED is marginally better than the Logitech G403 Wireless Gaming Mouse.
 While both have tremendous gaming capabilities, the G903 has a few more buttons, you can unlock its scroll wheel for infinite scrolling and it features tilt inputs as well.
 Performance-wise, they are very similar, although the click latency of the G903 is a bit lower and can feel a bit more responsive.
 On the other hand, if you prefer ergo-shaped mice, the G403 wireless might be a better option than the ambidextrous design of the G903.

 The Corsair DARK CORE RGB PRO is better than the Logitech G403 Wireless Gaming Mouse.
 The Corsair has Bluetooth support, lower click latency, a higher polling rate, and more programmable buttons.
-However, the Logitech is lighter, the sensor has a lower CPI error, and it has a lower lift-off distance.
+However, the Logitech is lighter, the sensor has a lower CPI variation, and it has a lower lift-off distance.